tylertufano/SubPaperFlux/README.md

 - Instapaper app credentials (consumer key/secret) and an Instapaper login that the web UI can exchange for long-lived tokens.

 Configuration Overview
+- SubPaperFlux now persists configuration data (credentials, site configs, feeds) in Postgres via the API and web UI.
+The schemas below document the legacy file formats to help operators migrating existing `.ini`/`.json` assets into the database-driven model.
 - Put all configuration files in one directory and point the service to either a single `.ini` in that directory or the whole directory.
 - The service expects these files:
   - `credentials.json`: IDs and secrets for logins, Instapaper, and Miniflux.
 Instapaper entries should start with placeholders; complete the onboarding flow in the UI to exchange the username/password for tokens and persist them.